 D-1 PROCEDURE

-D-1.1 Cut a 3 cm ×10 cm strip of stencil paper along with the backing sheet, and keep it between two pieces of flat glass plates (3 cm × 10 cm × 0.6 cm) and put a weight of 1 kg on the upper glass plate.
+Cut a 3 cm ×10 cm strip of stencil paper along with the backing sheet, and keep it between two pieces of flat glass plates (3 cm × 10 cm × 0.6 cm) and put a weight of 1 kg on the upper glass plate.
 Keep the whole assembly for three hours inside a hot oven in which the temperature is maintained at (10 ± 5) ℃.
 At the end of three hours the stencil paper shall show no tendency to stick to backing sheet nor any evidence of brittleness.
 There shall be no appreciable change in the colour of the stencil paper when compared with the original unheated portion of the sample.

 ANNEX E